Vickyberg/SpringBoot-Java/README.md

 # SpringBoot-Java
-This repository is learn Spring boot
+This repository is to learn Spring boot,
 Looking forward to collaboration and contribution